Loading...

 OptionTypeDefaultDescription

-matcherstringundefinedRegex pattern to match tool names.
-Built-in tools include Bash, Read, Write, Edit, Glob, Grep, WebFetch, Task, and others.
+matcherstringundefinedRegex pattern matched against the event's filter field.
+For tool hooks, this is the tool name.
+Built-in tools include Bash, Read, Write, Edit, Glob, Grep, WebFetch, Agent, and others (see Tool Input Types for the full list).
 MCP tools use the pattern mcp__<server>__<action>.

 hooksHookCallback[]-Required.
 Array of callback functions to execute when the pattern matches